California Polytechnic State University, San Luis Obispo

 At Cal Poly, San Luis Obispo, I have gained engineering and leadership experience on the Baja SAE team.
 Currently, my role is to lead the design and manufacturing of our chassis for the 2020 car.
 I work with design leads in every subsystem on the car to run packaging studies and minimize vehicle weight.
 Previously, I was the team manager and through that role I organized team logistics, handled finances, and scheduled work.
 Not only have I expanded my knowledge about management, but I have also gained experience manufacturing parts and assisting subsystem leads with design.
 My first year I was appointed the position of Component Fatigue Lead.
 My task was to design a system to track the life of each individual part on the car.
 This required me to communicate with each subsystem lead to ensure that no aspect was overlooked.
 We used the data during the design season to analyze part fatigue and reduce weight on over-built components.

-In addition to my participation on Baja, I had a mechanical engineering internship at General Atomics last summer.
+In addition to my participation on Baja, I had a mechanical engineering internship at General Atomics in 2018.
 During this internship, I worked on the Industrial Super-Critical Water Oxidation project in the Product Line Enhancement Group.
 I edited engineering drawings, created excel pneumatic and hydraulic pressure drop calculators, and performed component analysis on all parts in the drawings.
 Without having taken fluid dynamics class yet, I learned how to perform pressure drop calculations from the textbook, coworkers, and other interns.
 This project helped me work with engineers who are involved in different aspects of the project and company including mechanical, electrical, component, design, and chemical engineers.
 This was a valuable experience that taught me about communicating between disciplines, fluid dynamics, component research, and communication.